 Plant-based diets are exploding in popularity.
 Whether driven by ethical concerns, health reasons, or a desire to reduce their environmental footprint, millions are shifting away from a meat-centric diet.

 Even reducing meat consumption, not necessarily going fully vegetarian or vegan, can have positive impacts.
-Plant-based proteins are often more budget-friendly and, according to research, can lower risk for heart disease.
+Plant-based proteins are often more budget-friendly and, according to research, can lower the risk of heart disease.
 There are plenty of resources for those curious about incorporating more plant-based meals.

 4. Big Houses